Read Time: 3-minute article

 • Money in annuities grows tax-deferred

-• FIAs offer higher potential returns than fixed rate alternatives
+• FIAs can offer higher potential interest credits than fixed rate alternatives

 • Any interest you earn is locked in and can’t be lost to future market downturns